poldiee/slicelite/README.md

 | place order| | |

 ## Known Bugs
-submit button not responsive when details are entered
+submit button not responsive enough when details are entered the toppings prices similarrity bugs checking and fixing...

 ## Contact Information